USS Kewaydin (AT-24): Sailing the Atlantic for England

 Departing Charleston, South Carolina, 25 January 1944, Kewaydin steamed in convoy via Bermuda and the Azores for England.
 She reached Falmouth, England on 13 March, and for more than 2 months she made towing runs along the southern coast of England from Falmouth to the River Thames.

 Supporting the Normandy invasion

 Reclassified as ATO-24 on 13 April, Kewaydin joined in the Normandy Invasion.
 Departing Selsey, England, 8 June, she towed lightship AL-28 to Utah Beach at St. Laurent, France.
-Between 8 June and 14 January 1945 she made 22 Channel crossings.
+Between 8 June and 14 January 1945 she made 22 English Channel crossings.
 Although harassed by unfavorable weather and German V-1 robot-bombs, she towed barges and landing craft from Lee-on-Solent, Falmouth, Plymouth, Portland, and other English ports to St. Laurent, Arromanches, Cherbourg, and Calais, France.
 While anchored at Dungeness, England on 29 June, she was slightly damaged by a V-1 robot-bomb that exploded close aboard after being shot down by British fighters.